andreasjordan/PowerShell-for-DBAs/SQLServer/README.md

 I use the free express edition of SQL Server 2019 for my labs.
 See my install script [Server.ps1](Server.ps1) in this folder for details on how to run an unattended installation from a remote cmputer.
 The PowerShell module dbatools also has a command to run the installation.

+But you can use any existing server in your environment.

 ## Install the client